This post may contain affiliate links. Please read our disclosure policy.

 - Use freeze-dried strawberries if youโre low on freshโthey hold their shape and add bursts of berry flavor throughout.

-What Makes This Version Special?
+What Makes This Version of Strawberry Lemon Shortcake Special?

-This Strawberry Lemon Shortcake isnโt just deliciousโitโs a cleaner, more mindful version of the classic.
+This Strawberry Lemon Shortcake isnโt just delicious, itโs a cleaner, more mindful version of the classic.
 We skip the refined sugar and use raw honey instead, which adds a rich depth and natural sweetness.

 Itโs also significantly more affordable than buying a store-bought version, especially if youโre already swimming in strawberries.